Understanding the Shadow Credentials Attack Vector:

 msDs-KeyCredentialLink

-attribute on the target user or computer account.
+attribute on the target user or computer account, this can be inherited via the above permissions.

 The attacker uses Whisker to add a new “shadow credential” to the target account: